-The Hong Kong Maritime Museum is committed to providing engaging and exciting learning opportunities for people of all ages and abilities.
+The Hong Kong Maritime Museum (HKMM) is committed to provide engaging and exciting learning opportunities for people of all ages and abilities.
 To promote and encourage the development of future museum professionals, HKMM offers a series of internships to talented individuals interested in pursuing a career in the heritage sector.
-Internships are offered on a rolling basis throughout the year and also during the summer holiday.
+Internships are offered on a rolling basis throughout the year and, in particular, during the summer vacation of university students.
 HKMM welcomes applications from local and overseas students.

 Any recent graduates, students currently enrolled in either an undergraduate or post graduate programme at a University, or early career professionals may apply.

 Overseas students: students who do not have a Hong Kong ID Card should apply for a training visa.
 A copy of the form will be sent to candidates who are accepted.
 Keep in mind that the whole process will take six to eight weeks to complete.

 Interns should commit to a minimum of four to six consecutive weeks (40 hours per week) during the summer.
 All internships are unpaid.
 For internships not in the summer, interns should commit to a minimum of two days of work a week (16 hours); interns should discuss their availability with the Museum.

 The Museum is looking for students who are currently undertaking coursework related to the core business of the Museum or recent graduates and who demonstrate commitment and an interest in Museum work, a willingness to learn and are flexible.

 Candidates are expected to have good research, communication – both verbal and written – and interpersonal skills and be proficient in Microsoft Office suite.

 All interns may experience different areas of core Museum operations including: